CLOCK

 An improved survival strategy appeared where eggs are protected by parents (octopus) before birth.
 Warm blooded animals had to keep the eggs warm as well (birds).
 After birth, the infants are often fed by parents until self-supporting.

-Another survival strategy appeared in monotremes.
+Another survival strategy that did not require fully developed digestive systems appeared in monotremes.
 After eggs are hatched, the infants are supported by mothers milk

 One way to improve survival appeared when eggs were allowed to develop protected inside the mothers body, for example in sharks.